All about Endometriosis

 What is Endometriosis?

-It is essential to understand what is endometriosis to manage this disease effectively.
+It is essential to understand what is Endometriosis to manage this disease effectively.
 Endometriosis is a disorder in which tissue similar to the uterine lining grows outside the uterus.
 This can lead to inflammation, scar formation, and pain.

 The uterus is lined by three different layers of tissues.
-The innermost layer is called the endometrium, the middle layer, myometrium, is made up of smooth muscles, and the outer layer is called serosa.
+The innermost layer is called the endometrium, the middle layer, the myometrium, is made up of smooth muscles, and the outer layer is called the serosa.

 When this endometrial tissue is present in places other than the inner lining, it responds in a similar way, causing pain and bleeding.